2015 Information Sessions

 - additional criteria as required by the discipline in which students intend to undertake Honours.

 A WAM or Weighted Average Mark is the average mark in the units of study completed by a student, weighted according to the credit point value and academic level of the particular unit.
-You can calculate your WAM using the Faculty of Science's WAM Calculator.

 Even if you have plans to move into a different area in the future, an Honours degree in one of the School's disciplines is an important qualification that will have a significant impact on how your academic achievements at university are judged in future years.
 In many instances, an Honours degree is seen as a minimum qualification for appointment to an employment position, particularly one with a research focus.